 The enthusiastic response to this novel initiative made clear that students were eager to extend the concert experience beyond the walls of Alexander Hall, and to share their passion for or curiosity about music with the community at large.
 Princeton University Concerts (PUC) has developed the Creative Reactions Program in order to provide such an opportunity to all Princeton University students.
 While continuing the Creative Reactions Contest on an annual basis, now expanded to include other art forms, this program will also present various other means through which students will be able to harness their creative talents in their engagement with music on campus.
 This includes a student-designed and student-written season brochure, opportunities for writing to be included in printed programs, and more.

 Held annually, the CRC is a creative competition for Princeton students that uses the PUC series as inspiration.
 The contest has two categories: one for creative writing and one for the visual arts.
-Information about the visual arts category will be released later this term.
-Prizes will be awarded to Princeton students who, after attending a Princeton University Concert, best capture their personal experience of hearing live classical music through an art form of his/her choice.
+Prizes will be awarded to Princeton students who, after attending a Princeton University Concert, best capture their personal experience of hearing live classical music through an art form of their choice.
 The CRC seeks to further PUC's mission by connecting students to the arts and celebrating classical music's unique contributions to campus.
-This season's contest includes TWELVE eligible events for the creative writing category.
+This season's contest includes TWELVE eligible events for the creative writing category, and ONE eligible concert for the visual arts category.
 All currently enrolled Princeton students may enter, except for previous first-prize winners.

 Step One: Choose your concert.
-Entrants are offered one free ticket to the concert of their choosing below, pending availability.
-Concerts sell out quickly; tickets are limited.
-Participants are welcome to submit more than one entry on any and all of the eligible concerts; however, they must obtain their own tickets beyond the one ticket allotted by the contest.
-New for the 2017-2018 season, participants may also attend a Live Music Meditation.
+Entrants are offered one free ticket to the concert to which they will submit their reaction, pending availability.
+Concerts sell out quickly; tickets are limited, so early registration is advised.
+The Visual Arts category is restricted to the Tenebrae Choir's concert on March 15, 2018 only.
+Creative writing participants are welcome to submit more than one entry on any and all of the eligible concerts; however, they must obtain their own tickets beyond the one ticket allotted by the contest.
+New for the 2017-2018 season: creative writing participants may also attend a Live Music Meditation.

 Step Two: Sign Up Online.
 All participants must sign up to participate in the contest.
-At the time of sign up, students will be asked to give their 1st and 2nd preferences for the one free concert ticket of their choice.
+At the time of sign up, creative writing participants will be asked to give their 1st and 2nd preferences for the one free concert ticket of their choice; visual arts participants will automatically be registered for the Tenebrae Choir's performance.
 Tickets to each event are limited and will be assigned on a first come, first served basis.
-Due to the limited ticket availability, early sign up is highly advised.
-Once you have signed up, you will receive an email confirmation which will contain your personal ID number, an essential part of your submission. <SIGN UP HERE>
+Once you have signed up, you will receive an email confirmation which will contain your personal ID number, an essential part of your submission.

 Step Four: Submit a creative reaction about that concert for a chance to win up to $500!
 Submission deadlines are two weeks after the concert attended, as outlined below.
 The winning pieces will also be widely distributed in a publication and displayed at the final concert of the PUC 2017-18 Season, on Thursday May 3, 2018.

 Submission Instructions: Attach your submission AS A PDF in an email to Dorothy Shrader of Princeton University Concerts.
 All submissions must be accompanied by a short paragraph that says something about the specific connection between the music and the “creative reaction,” giving the judges a sense of the process for each participant.
 Please put "CRC Submission [PERSONAL ID #]" in the subject line of the email and as the title of the electronic file, and include the Personal ID # on the top right-hand corner of the attached document.
-Writing must be submitted as a PDF document and should not be more than 1000 words.
+Creative writing submissions should not be more than 1000 words.
 Submissions will be evaluated anonymously.
 The attached submission should not identify its author in any way, but the body of the e-mail should contain the writer’s full name, graduation year/graduate student status, netID, personal contest ID number, and telephone number.
 Entrants agree to follow Princeton's honor code, detailed in the Academic Integrity Booklet.